Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Master of Illusion: This is her primary magic in the series, allowing her to create highly detailed animals, monsters, and soldiers that can fool all but the savviest of people.
 She even manages to fool herself when she unknowingly creates an illusion of her best friend Zera to cope with the real Zera's death.

 - Mercury's Wings: She has a pair of tiny white wings on her head.
-It's hard to tell if they're Hair Decorations, seeing how they twitch and move with her expression.
+It's hard to tell if they're hair decs, seeing how they twitch and move with her expression.

 - Merlin and Nimue: Zeref was her magic teacher and eventual lover.
 Because she used an incomplete version of Law that he taught her, she ended up cursed like him.
 Mavis wanted her and Zeref to form an Eternal Love relationship to have each other and find a way to break the curse together, but sadly, them falling in love with each other got her killed (sort of).
 Mavis's "death" drove Zeref even further into darkness and despair, and he eventually resolved himself to wipe out humanity.

 - Morality Chain: Ends up becoming an unknowing one to August, her son.
-When he prepares to unleash an attack that will kill himself but also destroy Fairy Tail as well, thus removing the last obstacle to Zeref's goals, seeing her in the middle of the devastation causes him to lose his will to do it, instead sacrificing himself to stop the release of his magic and dying in the process.
+When he prepares to unleash a suicide attack that will destroy Fairy Tail, thus removing the last obstacle to Zeref's goals, seeing her in the middle of the devastation causes him to lose his will to do it, instead sacrificing himself to stop the release of his magic and dying in the process.

 - A Mother to Her Men: Downplayed.
 She loves her guild and will become fiercely protective of them if they're put in harm's way, but it's not quite to the same extent as Makarov, who literally views them as his children.
 This is because her curse would steal her guild's lives if she allowed herself to grow too attached, forcing her to view them more as soldiers than family.